Economic Recovery

 The weekly online learning modules are designed to enable you to think and do differently, with weekly online check-ins to connect and share insights with other participants, plus links to key support resources and services.

-The NSW Reconstruction Authority (RA) has engaged Resilient Ready, specialists in business and community risk reduction and resilience, to deliver the Business Beyond Disasters program.
+The RA has engaged Resilient Ready, specialists in business and community risk reduction and resilience, to deliver the Business Beyond Disasters program.

 Find out more and sign up now for Business Beyond Disasters Northern Rivers.